unik-name/docs.unikname.network/docs/uns-setting-up-node/README.md

 It has two exposed ports; for p2p (`4102`) and for API (`4103`), and mount 3 volumes (for logs, forger secret and configuration files).

 Some environment variables are set :
-- for database (port, user name, user password and db name)
+- for the database (port, user name, user password and db name)
-- for network (here it's `devnet`, it means that it'll connect to other UNS devnet nodes)
+- for the network (here it's `devnet`, it means that it'll connect to other UNS devnet nodes)
 - and the forger secret (line `FORGER_SECRET`, commented by default).

 ### Run a relay

 With the previously created configuration file, you simply have to run `docker-compose up`.

-Node starts logging lot of information and tries to reach peers before syncing.
+The node starts logging a lot of information and tries to reach peers before syncing.

 ### Run a forger